ethereum/consensus-specs/specs/phase0/p2p-interface.md

 #### Why is it called Req/Resp and not RPC?

 Req/Resp is used to avoid confusion with JSON-RPC and similar user-client interaction mechanisms.

+#### What is a typical rate limiting strategy?

+The serving side typically will want to rate limit requests to protect against spam and to manage resource consumption, while the requesting side will want to maximise performance based on its own resource allocation strategy.
+For the network, it is beneficial if available resources are used optimally.

+Broadly, the requesting side does not know the capacity / limit of each server but can derive it from the rate of responses for the purpose of selecting the next peer for a request.

+Because the server withholds the response until capacity is available, a client can optimistically send requests without risking running into negative scoring situations or sub-optimal rate polling.

+A typical approach for the requesting side is to implement a timeout on the request that depends on the nature of the request and on connectivity parameters in general - for example when requesting blocks, a peer might choose to send a request to a second peer if the first peer does not respond within a reasonable time, and to reset the request to the first peer if the second peer responds faster.
+Clients may use past response perforance to reward fast peers when implementing peer scoring.

+A typical approach for the responding side is to implement a two-level token/leaky bucket with a per-peer limit and a global limit.
+The granularity of rate limiting may be based either on full requests or individual chunks with the latter being preferable.
+A token cost may be assigned to the request itself and separately each chunk in the response so as to remain protected both against large and frequent requests.

+For requesters, rate limiting is not distinguishable from other conditions causing slow responses (slow peers, congestion etc) and since the latter conditions must be handled anyway, including rate limiting in this strategy keeps the implementation simple.

 #### Why do we allow empty responses in block requests?